Northwell Health Rehabilitation Network

 The Northwell Health Rehabilitation Network strives to promote participation of its faculty and staff at all levels and across the continuum of care in physical medicine and rehabilitation-related academic research, which has the goal of creating new knowledge in the field.

-To facilitate participation in research, the network has strong interactions with the Feinstein Institute for Medical Research and multidisciplinary collaborations with faculty in other departments within Northwell Health, as well as at other institutions.
+To facilitate participation in research, the network has strong interactions with the Feinstein Institutes for Medical Research and multidisciplinary collaborations with faculty in other departments within Northwell Health, as well as at other institutions.
 Ongoing studies include studies of inflammation in traumatic spinal cord injury and the use of robots to facilitate stroke rehabilitation.